GaneshMandakapu/sweet-slider/README.md

 ## 🙏 Acknowledgments

-- Original design inspiration from DvBakes
+- Chikkibhoii Bakes for the delicious inspiration
 - Framer Motion for amazing animation capabilities
 - React and Vite communities for excellent tools

 ---

-Made with ❤️ and 🍰
+Made with ❤️ and 🍰 by Chikkibhoii Bakes